Azure-Samples/cognitive-services-speech-sdk/README.md

 ### Speech recognition quickstarts

 The following quickstarts demonstrate how to perform one-shot speech recognition using a microphone.
-If you want to build them from scratch, please follow the articles in the Quickstart section on our [documentation page](https://aka.ms/csspeech).
+If you want to build them from scratch, please follow the quickstart or basics articles on our [documentation page](https://aka.ms/csspeech).

 | Quickstart | Platform | Description |
 | ---------- | -------- | ----------- |